darktrojan/idldocs/nsIAbDirectory.rst

 -----------

 @name  getXXXValue
 Helper functions to get different types of pref, but return a default value if a pref value was not obtained.

-@param aName         The name of the pref within the branch dirPrefId to get a value from.

-@param aDefaultValue The default value to return if getting the pref fails or the pref is not present.

-@return              The value of the pref or the default value.

 @exception           NS_ERROR_NOT_INITIALIZED if the pref branch couldn't be obtained (e.g. dirPrefId isn't set).